 We live in Wiesbaden, Germany.
 Luckily, the garrison here hosts the German-American friendship festival over July 4th.
 The fireworks rival anything found in the USA and are spectacular.
 These days, we head to our favorite field overlooking the festival with our lovely German neighbors, bring bratwursts and local cheese and up a picnic to celebrate with our friends.
 We all view the fireworks and sing both the German and American national anthems.

-  Although celebrating the Independence Day overseas isn’t as it is at home -- block parties, parades and all-day barbecuing -- it’s unique.
+Although celebrating Independence Day overseas isn't the same as at home -- block parties, parades and all-day barbecuing -- it's unique.
 We have our own block parties on post, celebrate with friends in new ways, use recipes cultivated by the country in which we live, and staff at the hotel may be willing to do something special.
 Our 4th of July celebrations have helped me cultivate new relationships overseas.
 We share our traditions and develop new ones.

 Want that marinade recipe?
 Here it is:

 Shelby's German BBQ Marinade Recipe

 - 1 Dark Beer (Dunkelbier)

 - 4 sprigs of fresh Thyme (optional)

 Directions: Mix and Marinade ribs, chicken or pork overnight.
 Doesn't work for fish, I've tried.